deltachat/deltachat-pages/_posts/2020-03-05-reduced-message-size.md

 ![A "free wifi inside" sign at a restaurant.](../assets/blog/screenshots/2020-03-10-delta-chat-message-size-wifi-charger.jpg)

-*Somehow free wi-fi became one of the main offerings of Cafés and Restaurants.*
+*Somehow free WiFi became one of the main offerings of Cafés and Restaurants.*

 It's easy to forget that many people still pay data plans by the GB - their data traffic is **expensive, limited, and slow.** They all benefit from a